templates-back4app/back4gram/README.md

-# Social Network Starter Kit
+# 1Social Network Starter Kit

 A modern, feature-rich social network application built with React and Parse Server (Back4App).
 This project provides a complete foundation for building your own social networking platform.